FronkonGames/Awesome-Gamedev/README.md

 * The golden rule of game promotion: no one cares about your game ([youtube](https://www.youtube.com/watch?v=-341jEXj-iI)).
 * 60 Game Marketing Mistakes And How To Avoid Them ([PDF](https://mailchi.mp/4d9458882e07/download-my-new-book)).
 * Over 1,000,000 units with no marketing budget, a bunch of internal stats ([link](https://twitter.com/bit_golem/status/1664620756704145408)).
+* What IS it About These Games? ([youtube](https://www.youtube.com/watch?app=desktop&v=UOfUl4Hp06s)).
+* How to make The Press pay attention to Your Game ([youtube](https://www.youtube.com/watch?v=au2o38wkQu8)).
+* Mastering indie game success: marketing, publishing, and influencer strategies ([youtube](https://www.youtube.com/live/vQ-wwn8FWnQ?si=vhqb-Eo45zAkejP6&t=24)).
+* How to make effective thumbnails and Press Kits ([youtube](https://www.youtube.com/watch?v=IFvSuq77FQo)).
+* How to get TikTok influencers to cover your game and earn millions of impressions ([link](https://howtomarketagame.com/2024/02/07/how-to-get-tiktok-influencers-to-cover-your-game-and-earn-millions-of-impressions/)).

 **[⬆ back to top ⬆](#Contents)**
 <br>